Best luxury hotels in NYC

 Tucked away on a cozy, tree-lined street in the swanky Upper East Side, The Lowell embraces comfort and relaxation like no other.
 The 74 guest rooms and suites are reminiscent of cozy apartments, outfitted with cushy sofas, fireplaces, stocked bookshelves and private terraces.
 During the fall and winter, take advantage of the fireside package that allows couples to snuggle by a Pennsylvania applewood fire with a bottle of wine.

 All of the loft-style guest rooms at this Hyatt subidiary hotel feature 12-foot floor-to-ceiling windows, while many include landscaped terraces and private outdoor spaces.
-And after a long day exploring nearby attractions like the New York Public Library, Fifth Avenue and Bryant Park, call up the Petite Spa downstairs for a two-hour City Detox treatment featuring a green tea body wrap, deep pore-cleansing facial and full-body massage in the comfort of your own room.
+And after a long day exploring nearby attractions including the New York Public Library, Fifth Avenue and Bryant Park, call up NOMI Beauty’s team of massage therapists, who will give you a Swedish, deep tissue or targeted massage from the comfort of your room.
+You can follow that up with a trip to The Bar Downstairs, which serves hand-crafted cocktails and a delectable food menu.